MichaelXin/Awesome-Caffe/README.md

 ## <a name="Contributing"></a>Contributing

-If you want to contribute to this list and the examples, please open a new pull request.
+If you want to contribute to this list and the examples, please open a new pull request, or send e-mails to (service@caffecn.cn).

 ## Outline
 - [Tutorials](#Tutorials)